 So that’s what this site offers you.
 Nothing but great rides.
 No loops for loops’ sake.
 No climbing for climbing’s sake.
 No mention of the fifth-best ride in the area.
 No dull parts.
-Just the cream.
-(Well, maybe a short dull part or two.)
-And, after each ride, a brief discussion of the less great but still very good riding nearby, if you want to stretch your legs further.
+Just the 88 best rides I know on the West Coast.
+And, after each of the 88, an Adding Miles section discusses the pros and cons of nearby riding routes.
+Thus Bestrides contains evaluations of nearly 300 West Coast rides.

 So what’s a great road ride?
 A great road ride has six virtues:

 - It’s scenic.
 There are no rides on this site that aren’t eye candy.

 - It’s interesting.
 That is to say, the road contour has character.
 It goes up and down, back and forth, presents you with changing conditions.
 No endless 6% pitches.
 No ruler-straight flats.

 - It’s small—two-lane certainly, without a center line ideally.

 - It’s untrafficked.
 Not even trafficked with a substantial shoulder.
 I don’t do shoulders unless I have to in order to get to better riding.